Cahya Mata Sarawak: CMS Works Sdn Bhd

 This company and its subsidiaries undertake general construction, specialist infrastructure projects, road maintenance concessions and road laying and rehabilitation works.
 This company also owns a fleet of construction and road maintenance equipment, as well as vehicles to meet the division's needs.

 CMS Roads Sdn Bhd

 This company maintains approximately 5,400 km of state roads in Sarawak under a long-term concession.
 Using an internationally recognised road management and maintenance system, its scope of works includes maintenance and repair of road surfaces as well as road markings and furnishings, such as signage and lighting.

 CMS Pavement Tech Sdn Bhd

 This company is a specialised provider of construction, maintenance and rehabilitation services for road pavements.
 This includes processes such as cement stabilisation, pavement profiling and the recycling of existing pavements in an environmentally friendly manner.
 These processes offer cost savings, speed of construction and improved pavement performance and life.

+CMS Modular Housing Sdn Bhd

+CMS Modular Housing has a plant in Sejingkat, Kuching that supplies pre-fabricated steel-framed housing components for the construction of modular houses.
+In 2003, the subsidiary secured a five-year building contract with Daya Perumahan Sdn Bhd (Daya Perumahan is a unit set up by Housing Development Corporation Sarawak) to supply roofing materials for low-cost housing development projects.
+The company supplied roofing materials for 1,098 low-cost houses in Bandar Samariang in Petra Jaya, Kuching.
+CMS Modular also supplied wall materials to the Bandar Samariang Phase I project.
+This subsidiary achieved RM 4.1 million in sales in 2003, however with operating losses of RM 14.3 million due to high-interest rates and depreciation costs.
+CMS decided to wind down this company's involvement in housing development while focusing on selling insulation products and materials.